Sjwilhelms/septemberFormativeAssessment/README.md

 <div class="bg">
 <div class="overlay">

-I will return to this problem
+I will return to this problem.
+It has been suggested that I return to <body class="bg"> and apply a :before psuedo class.
+I will make an attempt before the deadline.

 ### EXTERNAL RESOURCES